Chasing Amy: Home media

-A special edition DVD was released with 1.85:1 anamorphic widescreen picture and Dolby 5.1 surround sound.
-It includes the following bonus features: Audio commentary from cast and crew; Introduction by Smith; deleted scenes; outtakes; and a theatrical trailer.
+Chasing Amy was released by the Criterion Collection, first on Laserdisc in 1997, then on DVD in 2000.
+It includes audio commentary from cast and crew, deleted scenes, outtakes, and a theatrical trailer.
+The DVD adds an introduction from Kevin Smith, apologizing for saying "fuck DVD" in the commentary.
+Later reissues by Lionsgate and Paramount are repressings of the Criterion edition.

 Chasing Amy was released on Blu-Ray on November 17, 2009.
+This release includes a new commentary track, a Q&A with the cast recorded at Vulgarthon 2005, a conversation between Kevin Smith and Joey Lauren Adams, and a feature-length documentary titled "Tracing Amy" that details the making of the film and its aftermath.

+In 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax (which was taken over by Qatari company beIN in 2016), with this deal giving Paramount worldwide distribution rights to Chasing Amy and the rest of the Miramax catalog.
+Paramount subsequently reissued the film on DVD and Blu-Ray in 2021, and made it available on their subscription streaming service Paramount+.
+It was also made available on Paramount's free streaming service Pluto TV.

 Novel

 In Japan, the screenplay of Chasing Amy was adapted into a novel by Kenichi Eguchi and published by Aoyama Publishing.
 The unique concept of the book is that it is roughly half-novel, half-manga, with Moyoko Anno providing the art for the comic book pages.
 In an episode of SModcast, Smith revealed that while he was thrilled to have a manga based on his film, he was shocked when he read the novelization, as the characters' sexual histories, which are just mentioned in conversation in the film, are depicted in the novel's manga illustrations as sexually graphic flashbacks.

 Smith had the original screenplay published along with his Clerks script from Miramax Books.